e0ipso/drupal-unit-autoload/README.md

 It seems that if you wanted to provide the path to `includes/cache.inc` to make `\DrupalCacheInterface` available, then you would need to add a path like: `../../../../../../includes/cache.inc`.
 But what if someone decides to install your `car` module in `sites/all/modules/car`?
-That path that you provided in the module will not work in that situation.
+That path you provided in the module will not work in that situation.
 The correct one would be `../../../includes/cache.inc`.
 Basically every site installation may need a different path.

 The problem that this project aims to solve is to give you a way to provide a single path in your code that will work in